 A greater triumph followed later that year in the 21-20 victory over Australia in Sydney when he completed a formidable performance despite suffering a cut and badly swollen left eye.

-Dan returned to the land of the Wallabies after being chosen for the 2013 British & Irish Lions tour party, played off the bench in all three Tests, sharing in the 23-21 victory at Brisbane and the series-clinching triumph at Sydney.
+Dan returned Down Under three years later with the 2013 British & Irish Lions tour party and played off the bench in all three Tests, sharing in the 23-21 victory at Brisbane and the series-clinching triumph at Sydney.

-His success began with his part in England U18 winning the Association European Rugby (AER) festival in Lille and he played in every game in the U19 Six Nations and IRB World Championship in 2006, in which he helped the side to a third-place finish.
-The following year, he was a member of the England U20 squad in the Six Nations Championship before his Test career unfolded.
+His success began with his part in England U18 winning the Association European Rugby (AER) festival in Lille and he played in every game in the U19 Six Nations and IRB World Championship in 2006.

 20 points - 4T

 2010 W(R), It, I, S, F, A(1,2), NZ, A, Sam(R), SA 2011 W, It, F, S, I, W, I World Cup - Arg, G, R, S, F 2012 S, It, W, F, I, SA (1,2,3), Fj, A, SA, NZ 2013 S, I, F, It, W, A, Arg(R), NZ 2014 F, S 2015 W, It, I, S, F, F, I World Cup – Fj, W, A, U 2016 S, It, I, F, W, A(1,2,3), SA, Fj, Arg, A 2017 F, W, It, S, I, Arg, A, Sam 2018 It, W, S, F, I(R)